OxCGRT/Brazil-covid-policy/risk-of-openness-index/methodology.md

 ##### **`NA` Handling**

-**If a country does not have a national public information campaign (that is, the OxCGRT database reports H1≠2), then the entire metric is set to 1.**
+**If a state or city does not have a national public information campaign (that is, the OxCGRT database reports H1≠2), then the entire metric is set to 1.**

-If a country has no Google mobility data, then this metric is left blank.
+If a state or city has no Google mobility data, then this metric is left blank.

 If _mob_ < 20 (that is: a reduction to less than 20% of pre-COVID levels), it is set to 20.
 If _mob_ > 120 (that is: mobility has increased to 120% of pre-COVD levels), it is set to 120.